 - Makes your business look more professional.

-- Is easier to navigate around and use.
+- Is easier for your visitors to navigate around and use.

 Design architect Sergey Makhno’s website is a fine example of minimal design.

-If your website is STILL not mobile friendly, then you are leaving a ton of cash on the table my friend!
+If your website is STILL not mobile friendly, then you are actually doing your business more harm than good, really you are!

-Modern website designs will also boast clean and bold typography.
+Modern website designs will also boast safe, clean, and bold typography.

 - Web-standard fonts.

-- Well sized text, usually bigger than 16px.
-This website uses 17px and 18px size text for improved readability.
+- Correctly sized text, usually bigger than 16px.
+This website uses 18px and 19px size text for improved readability.

-The use of large hero images is another very popular modern designer trend.
+The use of large hero images is another very popular modern website design tactic.

-In fact this trend has been steadily increasing over the recent years according to Google Trends.
-Take a look below.
+In fact, this trend has been steadily increasing over the recent years according to Google Trends.
+Take a look at the screenshot below.

-If you visit the homepage of Magnet4Blogging for instance, you’ll see that there’s a nice big hero image of me (smiling away) on a grey coloured background.
+If you visit the homepage of Magnet4Blogging for instance, you’ll see that there’s a nice big hero image of myself working on my laptop in the background.

-Many other personal brand websites make very effective use of hero images, usually to help them establish a positive connection with their visitors, and on a personal level.
+Many other personal brand websites make very effective use of hero-images and banners too, usually to help them establish a positive connection with their website visitors and on a personal level too.